Strong mixing for the periodic Lorentz gas flow with infinite horizon: Smoothness of and

 Furthermore $x_k'=\overline\pi(f_{\Delta}^k(x)),y_k'=\overline\pi(f_{\Delta}^k(y))\in\overline \Delta$ and $\overline s(x_k',y'_k)=N-k$.
 Thus $T^{N-k}(\pi(\overline\pi(f_{\Delta}^k(x))))$ and $T^{N-k}(\pi(\overline\pi(f_{\Delta}^k(y))))$ are in the same unstable manifold and so

 It follows from~\eqref{chi0fk} combined with~\eqref{DIFF0},~\eqref{DIFF1} and~\eqref{DIFF2} that \end{itemize}

 We conclude since $ \beta_1^{\frac 12}\le \beta$.\\

-{\bf Acknowledgements:} We would like to thank CIRM, Brest and also to Leiden and Utrecht universities for their hospitality.
+{\bf Acknowledgements:} We would like to thank CIRM, the Erd\"os Center, Brest and also to Leiden and Utrecht universities for their hospitality.
 We are grateful to Ian Melbourne for interesting discussions and for the important role he played in the LLD result obtained in~\cite{MPT} which is one of the crucial ingredients used in the present work.
+FP conduced this work within the framework of the Henri Lebesgue Center ANR-11-LABX-0020-01 and is supported by the ANR projects GALS (ANR 23-CE40-0001) and RAWABRANCH (ANR-23-CE40-0008).